 1See Galí (2013) for a comparison of the cyclicality of real wages in the General Theory and in New Keynesian Models and, e.g., Pissarides (2009) for a discussion of more recent empirical evidence in the context of the "unemployment volatility puzzle" (Costain and Reiter (2008), Shimer (2005)).

-2In our asymmetric information extension to the model, although equality no longer holds, wages of new hires and incumbents remain linked in upswings due to incentive compatibility constraints.
+2In our asymmetric information extension to the model, wages of new hires and incumbents remain linked also in upswings due to incentive compatibility constraints.